You must submit Supplementary Declarations (SDs) when you're importing or exporting to work out how much duty you owe.

 CFSP allow authorised traders to gain accelerated removal or release of most third country imports (that is from a country outside the EU) by making a simplified declaration.
 Read more about CFSP in Notice 760.

-To use CFSP, you must apply for specific or general authorisation to operate the simplified procedures.
+To use CFSP, you must apply for an authorisation to operate the simplified procedures.
 Read the eligibility criteria for authorisation to trade under CFSP in Notice 760.

 To be authorised, traders will have to show that they meet enhanced conditions regarding accounting systems and records, customs compliance and financial solvency.
 These enhanced criteria will need to be in place in your business before HMRC can grant authorisation - customs officers may visit your premises to verify your systems and paperwork.